Raw Water Dedication

 What is required of the developer to dedicate raw water?

-A developer should contact the Water & Sewer Services Coordinator with proposed development plans to receive relevant ordinances and restrictions and to provide information on how the raw water demand will be met for new developments.
+A developer should contact Water & Sewer Development Review with proposed development plans to receive relevant ordinances and restrictions and to provide information on how the raw water demand will be met for new developments.